stephanrauh/AngularFaces/README.md

 AngularFaces is a JSF library making it easy to integrate AngularJS code.
 BabbageFaces optimizes the JSF responses.
 In most cases JSF exchanges an unnecessary large portion of the DOM tree.
 BabbageFaces fixes this.

+Announcement: The next version of AngularFaces will be based on a browser client written in Dart.
+This decision allows us to reduce the size of AJAX responses considerably.
+At the moment, development concentrates on the new Dart client (see my AngularPrime/Dart project on this repository).
+So don't be puzzled by the apparent lack of progress of AngularFaces.
+It's there, it's just in another repository.

 Currently, AngularFaces offers
 <ul>
 <li>&lt;a:body&gt;.
 You need this component to activate AngularJS in a JSF page.